nicolenam/chace-builder-supply-website/README.md

 - Home
 - About Us
-- Products
+- Products and Services

-  - Category 1
+  -  All Products

+  - Kitchen and Bath
     - Product 1
     - Product 2
     - ...
-  - Category 2
+  - Contractor Services
-    - Product 1
+    - Installation Services
-    - Product 2
+    - Lumberyard Service
     - ...

-  - ...
-- Services
+- Support
-- Contact Us
+- Pro Tools

 ## Summary Report
 A summary report outlining the key optimizations made and their expected impact on performance, conversion rate, and SEO is available in the `summary-report.pdf` file.